23941335/cits3403/README.md

 ### Running Unit Tests

-Navigate to the project's root directory
+Navigate to the project's root directory, make sure your test environment is clean and ready.
 <!--
 ```bash
 rm app.db